mohamedezz96/Terraform-AWS-EKS/README.md

 - Terraform installed on your local machine.
 - AWS credentials configured with the necessary permissions to manage EKS resources.
-- kubectl tools is installed on your local machine.
+- kubectl tool is installed on your local machine.

 ## Getting Started